 Step 4: Treat

-Once you’ve created your risk assessment matrix, you should have a concrete idea about what the high, medium and low priority risks to your project are, and may begin crafting plans of action for risk avoidance, as well as protocols for the unfortunately inevitable instances when risk events do happen.
+Once you’ve created your risk assessment matrix, you should have a concrete idea about the high, medium, and low priority risks your project faces, so you may begin crafting plans of action for risk avoidance as well as protocols for the inevitable instances when risk events occur.

 This is also referred to as risk response planning.